TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/faq.md

 # Setup

-##### After [importing the projects into Eclipse](https://tudelft-in4303.github.io/assignments/ms1/lab1.html#importing-projects-into-eclipse) I receive several errors that have to do with importing and including files.
+##### After importing the projects into Eclipse I receive several errors that have to do with importing and including files.

-Build the project by choosing *Project > Build All* from the menu.
+If you get errors after [importing the projects into Eclipse](https://tudelft-in4303.github.io/assignments/ms1/lab1.html#importing-projects-into-eclipse) you should build the project by choosing *Project > Build All* from the menu.

 # Testing Syntax Definition